NVIDIA/modulus/CONTRIBUTING.md

 Please keep checking this document for the latest guidelines on pushing code.
 Currently, The pipeline has following stages:

-1. `black`
+1. `format`
+    *Pre-commit will check this for you!*
     Checks for formatting of your python code.
     Refer [black](https://black.readthedocs.io/en/stable/) for more information.
     If your MR fails this test, run `black <script-name>.py` on problematic scripts and black will take care of the rest.

 2. `interrogate`
+   *Pre-commit will check this for you!*
    Checks if the code being pushed is well documented.
 The goal is to make the documentation live inside code.
 Very few exceptions are made.
    Elements that are fine to have no documentation include `init-module`, `init-method`,